vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 ### 3.1 Design Principles

-IPFLang design balances five competing objectives: expressiveness for complex regulatory logic, comprehensibility for legal professionals, deterministic execution for financial accuracy, extensibility for evolving regulations, and formal verification potential.
+IPFLang design balances five competing objectives: expressiveness for complex regulatory logic, readability through domain-specific syntax designed for legal professionals, deterministic execution for financial accuracy, extensibility for evolving regulations, and formal verification potential.

 The first principle is declarative semantics.
 Fee calculations specify what to compute rather than how to compute it.
 Declarative approaches facilitate correctness verification by legal experts who can validate fee formulas directly against official schedules without needing to understand imperative control flow.

 The second principle requires explicit semantics.
 Operators use keyword syntax such as EQ, GT, AND, and OR rather than symbols like ==, >, &&, and ||.
-This approach avoids ambiguity and improves readability for non-programmers, aligning with DSL design guidelines emphasizing domain-specific notation [16].
+This design choice aims to improve readability for users with varying technical backgrounds, aligning with DSL design guidelines emphasizing domain-specific notation [16].
+Empirical validation of this readability hypothesis remains future work (see Section 8.3).

 The third principle establishes a static type system.
 Input declarations explicitly specify types including NUMBER, LIST, MULTILIST, BOOLEAN, DATE, and AMOUNT, enabling compile-time validation.
 Static typing prevents runtime errors from type mismatches and provides clear parameter documentation.